 GoTriangle buses are wheelchair-accessible.

 "Priority seating" has been designated on all buses.
 Hearing-impaired individuals can contact GoTriangle through the N.C.
 Relay Center at 1-800-735-2965 or by dialing (919) 485-RIDE (7433).
-GoTriangle bus operators also make ADA announcements along the route when in service.
+GoTriangle bus operators also make ADA announcements along the route when the bus is in service.

 View the GoTriangle ACCESS No-Show Policy: No-Show Policy [PDF]